arnoldsouth/mastermind/README.md

 The `util/index.js` file contains the generateSecretCode function, which generates the random codes.

-After properly handling state management on the frontend, I needed to pass the selected difficulty into the backend and did so through params, where I edited the route to take a `:difficultLevel` param and fixed the hardcoded 4-digit code random integer api call to dynamically generate anywhere from 4 to 6 digits, depending on the passed in difficulty.
+After properly handling state management on the frontend, I needed to pass the selected difficulty into the backend.
+I did so through params by editing the route to take a `:difficultLevel` param and changing the hardcoded 4-digit code random integer api call to dynamically generate anywhere from 4 to 6 digits, depending on the passed-in difficulty.

 ## API Endpoints